 Particle Pollution Standards

-There are currently two sets of National Ambient Air Quality Standards (NAAQS) for particle pollution: one for coarse particles (PM10) and the other for fine particles (PM2.5).
+The U.S. Environmental Protection Agency (EPA) established National Ambient Air Quality Standards (NAAQS) for two sizes of particle pollution: coarse particles (PM10) and fine particles (PM2.5).